mstksg/inCode/copy/entries/hamilton-2.md

 Since I started working at a Haskell company in a senior position last year, I've had the pleasure of asking Haskell interview questions.
-For anyone with any sort of physics or engineering/numerical I often ask them to walk me through a very simple numerical soft-body physics simulation[^physics] in a language of their choice, the solution just has to be functional in nature.
+For anyone with any sort of physics or engineering/numerical I often ask them to walk me through a very simple numerical soft-body physics simulation.[^physics]

 [^physics]: Don't worry, I only ask this for people who have a background in physics or numerical methods (which happens to be a big portion of the